connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 country | Iran
 start date | August 3, 1997
 end date | August 3, 2005](https://www5b.wolframalpha.com/Calculate/MSP/MSP12291123ie4999g04249000044a750bh66gc3aa7?MSPStoreType=image/gif&s=30)
+___
+#### Notable Facts
+ - Scholar and politician who served as the President of Iran and became one of the leader's of the country's Green Movement
+ - Proposed a Dialogue Among Civilizations, which the United Nations adopted as a theme for the year 2001
+ - Promoted liberalization of foreign and domestic policy as President of Iran
+ - Served as Minister of Culture in the 1980s and 1990s
+___
 ### Mahmoud Ahmadinejad

 ### Mir-Hossein Mousavi